rosell-dk/webp-express/README.txt

 There can be instances where you actually need to serve a jpeg or png.
 For example if you are demonstrating how a jpeg looks using some compression settings.

 If you want an image to be served in the original format (jpeg og png), do one of the following things:
-- Add "?original" to the image url.
+- Add "?dontreplace" to the image url.
 - Place an empty file in the same folder as the jpeg/png.
-The file name must be the same as the jpeg/png with ".do-not-convert" appended
+The file name must be the same as the jpeg/png with ".dontreplace" appended

 Doing this will bypass redirection to webp and also prevent Alter HTML to use the webp instead of the original.